elkoni/Opi_Zero_3_power_opt/README.md

 # Opi_Zero_3_power_opt
 Various tweaks to reduce power consumption of the OrangePi Zero 3.
+You may disable unused peripherals like codec, gpu, hdmi ( with sound ).
 Kernel used is 5.4.125.
 Image is debian server.

 Compile with: